FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreerrorselector.md

 ###  getLoadPaymentMethodError

 ▸ **getLoadPaymentMethodError**(`methodId?`: undefined | string): *[Error](amazonpaywidgeterror.md#error) | undefined*

 Returns an error if unable to load a specific payment method.

+Returns an error if unable to load a specific payment method.